aldelaro5/Bug-Fables-Internal-Docs/docs/Battle system/Enemy actions/Enemies/ArmoredPoly.md

 # `ArmoredPoly`

 ## [HardMode](../../Damage%20pipeline/HardMode.md) changes
-HardMode being true does 1 change:
+HardMode being true does the following changes:

-- The rolling attack move has the [MoveTowards](../../../Entities/EntityControl/EntityControl%20Methods.md#movetowards) call use a multiplier of 3.65 instead of 3.0.
+- In the rolling attack move, the multiplier of the [MoveTowards](../../../Entities/EntityControl/EntityControl%20Methods.md#movetowards) call changes to 3.65 from of 3.0.
 This makes the enemy moves ~21.6666667% faster

 ## Move selection
 1 move is possible: